FallenGameR/Books/sa_book_1/notes.md

   - Why with link to more information
   - I object! with link how to postpone
 - CAP theorem: consistentcy, availability, partition_tolerance - pick two.
 In case of a networking partiion a distributed system can either be consistent or available, but not both of them together.
+- Personal integrity (ethics)
+  - I will be honest in my professional dealings and forthcomming about my competence and the impact of my mistakes.
+I will seak assistance from others when required.
+  - I will avoid conflicts of intereset and biases whenever possible.
+When my advice is thought, it I have a conflict of interest or bias, I will declare it if appropriate, and recuse myself if necessary.
+- The consequences of making a mistake should be specified.
+The best policy is to state that there will be no punishment for making an honest mistake as long as it is reported quickly and completelly.
+The sooner a mistake is reported, the sooner it can be fixed and the less domino-effect damage that will occur.
+- Be firm with people who are harming (your company).
+If they turn into bullies, it's better to find a bigger bully to fight for you.
+- Controlling costs explanation to management.
+The SA group doesn't control the cost of it's budget during scaling out if it pays for support of other teams' people and other teams' equipment that keeps grows.
+Scalable way is to make other groups financially reponsible for the support of themselves.
+  - Who pays?
+  - How does it scale?
+  - What do cusomers get for their money?
+- When things in an organization are not doing well, hire reform-orineted people.
+Highly skilled people with expirience at well-run sites are more likelly to be reformers.
+On the other hand if things go well hire hunior people, reward best workers, retain institutional knowlege.

 ## Ideas